Andrew Zurcher, BA (Yale), MPhil, PhD. Director of Studies in English (Part I). Bruce Cleave Fellow in English & Drama.

 I love getting the opportunity to meet and learn from students outside my own subject area, and to work alongside them to make Queens' an open, inclusive, vibrant, and self-respecting environment in which to live and study.
 I take a particular interest in BATS (the undergraduate theatrical society) and in our college literary magazine, the Dial.

 Anyone thinking of applying to study English at Queens' should read as widely as possible, in poetry, prose and drama.
 In addition to browsing bookshops for good current and recent authors, it's wise to begin to try to understand the historical development of English literature; here anthologies can be helpful, alongside introductions to the history of literary writing in English.

 My main area of research is literature in English between the years 1500 and 1700, including the varied writings of Edmund Spenser, Sir Philip Sidney, William Shakespeare, John Donne and Sir Thomas Browne.
 I am especially interested in early modern manuscript and print culture; in law and literature studies, and in early modern rhetoric and epistemology.
-I am currently collaborating on new editions of the works of Edmund Spenser and Thomas Browne (both for Oxford University Press), and working on a study of the significance of the rhetorical figure of hypallage to the writings of sixteenth- and seventeenth-century English poets and dramatists.
+I have worked on new editions of the works of Edmund Spenser and Thomas Browne (both for Oxford University Press), and am working on a study of the significance of the rhetorical figure of hypallage to the writings of sixteenth- and seventeenth-century English poets and dramatists.